By the end of their time in Theater & Performance Studies, students should possess:

 - Introduction to Technical Theater (Theater 60)

 - EITHER Drama of American Cultures (Theater 25AC) OR Reflections of Gender, Culture and Ethnicity in Dance (Theater 52AC)

-- Advanced Production or Design: participation in main stage or lab productions
+- Advanced Production or Design: participation in Studio or Playhouse productions

 - Performance Studies: Three courses from areas of Performance Theory, Performance History, Performance Literatures, or Performance and Culture

 - Four upper-division electives in student’s choice of area (directing, acting, design, etc.).

-- Productions (from blackbox workshops to main stage productions)
+- Productions (from Workshops to advanced participation in Playhouse productions)

 - Professional workshops and classes with Artists-in-Residence